vlavrynovych/msr/docs/configuration/locking-settings.md

 MSR uses database-level locking similar to Knex.js and Liquibase, making it one of the few Node.js migration tools with built-in concurrency protection.

 {: .tip }
-> **Automatic Protection**: Locking is enabled by default.
-Configure it for your environment, but keep it enabled in production.
+> **Opt-In Feature (v0.8.0)**: Locking is disabled by default for backwards compatibility.
+Enable it by adding a `lockingService` to your handler.
+Once enabled, locking is active by default (recommended for production).

 ---